 This pin is an unbuffered output and must be floated in an actual application.
-This pin must be attached to an isolated pad with no trace.
+This pin may be attached to an isolated pad with no trace.

-TEST 2

-Prescaler Output (Pin 13)
+Test 2 (Pin 13)

+Prescaler Output.
 This pin may be used to access to the on-board 64/65 prescaler output.